Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 • Do they have a valid state issued Contractor's License?

-• Are they Bonded and Business Liability Insurance?
+• Are they Bonded and have Business Liability Insurance?

 What If My Carpet Is Installed Wrong?
 Who Should I Call?